 Folic acid plays a role in DNA synthesis and contributes to the development of the nervous system in early childhood.
 If pregnant women do not get enough folic acid, the chance of children with congenital disabilities such as an open back is higher.
 In the absence of folic acid, memory problems and emotional liability arise, including irritability and possibly even chase madness.
 Sources of folic acid are asparagus, carrots, leafy vegetables, legumes and tubers.

-Choline is vitally crucial during early youth and growth.
+Choline: Choline is vitally crucial during early youth and growth.
 In case of a shortage, your concentration and memory will suffer.
 Choline plays an active role in your cell membranes and is necessary for the formation of the vital memory neurotransmitter (carrier substance) acetylcholine.
 Sources are cauliflower, eggs, lettuce and liver.

-Best Brain Vitamins Supplement For Memory
+Best Supplement With Vitamins For Memory

-Good nutrition and a healthy lifestyle are of course indispensable if we want to keep our brains healthy and our memory good.
+Vitamins for Memory: Good nutrition and a healthy lifestyle are of course indispensable if we want to keep our brains healthy and our memory good.
 The minerals iodine, iron, zinc, magnesium and zinc influence the memory, but also the B vitamins, Omega 3 fatty acids and various vegetable supplements such as Ginkgo biloba or Bacopa monnieri.

 Omega 3 fatty acids such as DHA and EPA occur naturally in fish and algae.
 Of course, you can get this through a balanced diet.
 But for many people, a balanced diet is not always feasible.
 That is why it is convenient to supplement the diet with dietary supplements for memory like Mind Lab Pro, LumUltra, and NooCube.
 These supplements are designed with herbal ingredients and essential vitamins for memory.